kubernetes/enhancements/keps/sig-cli/4292-kubectl-debug-custom-profile/README.md

 -->

 ### Flags for all fields
-This alternative solution would be providing a flag in kubectl debug for each field.
+The alternative solution would be providing a flag in kubectl debug for each field.
 For example, if user wants to mount a volume, there will be `--mount-volume` flag and user explicitly specifies the volume.
 However, this has a major drawback that it results in kubectl debug command falling into unmanageable category with a numerous flags and users don't understand which one should be used and for all new fields in pod spec, there is pressure to create a new flag in kubectl debug to support.

 ### Customizable Pod Spec instead corev1.Container
-This alternative solution would be instead of custom profile json accepts corev1.Container type, it will get PodSpec template and this covers the need of customizing all fields in Pod Spec including the labels and annotations.
+The alternative solution would be instead of custom profile json accepts corev1.Container type, it will get PodSpec template and this covers the need of customizing all fields in Pod Spec including the labels and annotations.
 But this isn't applicable for ephemeral containers because they are residing in the original pod rather than copied pod.